duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_06_hardware_preliminaries/20_hw_configurations.md

 The `DB21M` is readily recognized by its blazing blue chassis and triple-decker configuration.
 It is equipped with a sensor suite including: camera, time-of-flight sensor, inertial measurement unit (IMU) and wheel encoders.
 Moreover, the `DB21M` features new electronics (HUT v3.1, front and back bumpers), a screen, a button and a custom designed [Duckiebattery](#db-opmanual-dtbattery-v2) (not to be confused with the [Duckie-power-bank](#db-opmanual-dtbattery-v1)).

 To assemble a `DB21M` Duckiebot, follow [these](#assembling-duckiebot-db21m) instructions.

+You can obtain a `DB21M` Duckiebot from the [Duckietown project shop](https://get.duckietown.com/collections/dt-robots/products/duckiebot-db21-m).

 ## Duckiebot version 2019, or `DB19` {#duckiebot-config-db19}